jipluu/Jimmy-Luu-Final-Project/README.md

 Visual assets courtesy of [Kenny Assets](https://kenney.nl/assets/pixel-platformer), with gratitude.

-Audio for the coin collection and jump was made by me using [jsfxr](https://sfxr.me/)
+Audio for the coin collection, jump, and explosion was made by me using [jsfxr](https://sfxr.me/)

 Visual assets particles courtesy of [Kenny Assets](https://kenney.nl/assets/particle-pack), with gratitude.